Enet/react-russian-router/README.md

 Synchronous loader of custom user data for first render to avoid flash of content after SSR.
 If SSR isn't used, you don't need this prop.

 ## :strawberry: `ServerSwitch extends Switch`
-There are no custom props for `ServerSwitch`.
+There are no custom props for `ServerSwitch`, but this is only switch, that writes array `matchObjects` to `context.feedback`.
+Don't use another switches on the server!

+Also don't forget to pass `request` to the router, if you implement SSR.

 ## :pear: `Link`
+You have to use this component to create the links in your SPA.
+The fact it uses `pushUri` and `replaceUri` from [browser-russian-router](https://github.com/Enet/browser-russian-router) allows the router to handle navigation correctly.

 #### `name` : string = `null`
 Route's name to generate link's href.
 If not specified, the prop `href` is used.